flathub-infra/documentation/docs/02-for-app-authors/06-maintenance.md

 Please also try to contact a flathub admin to archive the repo by either creating an issue at [flathub/flathub](https://github.com/flathub/flathub/issues/new) or emailing [Flathub admins](mailto:admins@flathub.org).

+In case you want to step down as a maintainer but wish someone to take over maintenance, you can ask in the [tracker issue](https://github.com/flathub/flathub/issues/3693).

 ### Flathub external data checker config

 [Flatpak external data checker](/docs/for-app-authors/external-data-checker) is a tool that checks for updates of modules, which have been configured to be updated.
 If you are using the Flathub infrastructure (repo on the Flathub org), this tool will be run every hour for you and will create merge requests if there are newer version.